LDMX-Software/ldmx-software.github.io/src/analysis/ldmx-sw.md

 this directly contradicts the first reason for writing an analysis like this in the first place.
 I would recommend that you store your analyzer source code in ldmx-sw or the private ldmx-analysis.
-These repos also contain CMake infrastructure so you can avoid having to write the long `g++` command necessary to compile and link the source code.
+These repos also contain CMake infrastructure so you can more easily share code common amongst many processors.

 ## Set Up
 I am going to use the same version of ldmx-sw that was used to generate